teaching-on-testbeds/uav-wireless-localization/index.md

 > global optimization tool for Python," 2014.
 Available:
 > <https://github.com/fmfn/BayesianOptimization>

-and, it deployed the model on he AERPAW testbed:
+and, it deploys a model on the AERPAW testbed:

 > V. Marojevic, I. Guvenc, R. Dutta, M. Sichitiu, and B. Floyd,
 > "Advanced Wireless for Unmanned Aerial Systems:5G Standardization,